yuriy-chumak/ol/README.md

 ftype OLisp.Binary.File=ol "%1" %*
 ```

-Register interpreter in the linux:
+Register interpreter in the linux: start you script with

 ```
 #!/usr/bin/ol